Jada Pinkett Smith: Business

-After opening her music company 100% Women Productions, Pinkett Smith created her own fashion label, Maja, in 1994.
+After opening her music company 100% Womon Productions, Pinkett Smith created her own fashion label, Maja, in 1994.
 The clothing line features women's T-shirts and dresses embellished with the slogan "Sister Power", sold primarily through small catalogs.
 In 2003, Pinkett Smith and Smith helped to create the television series All of Us, which aired on UPN/The CW.
-Pinkett Smith published her first children's book, Girls Hold Up This World, in 2004.
+Pinkett Smith published her first children's book, Girls Hold Up This World, in 2005.
 "I wrote the book for Willow and for her friends and for all the little girls in the world who need affirmation about being female in this pretty much masculine world.
 I really tried to capture different sides of femininity.
 I want girls in the world to feel powerful, to know they have the power to change the world in any way they wish."

 In 2005, Pinkett Smith became one of many celebrities to invest a combined total of US$10 million in Carol's Daughter, a line of beauty products created by Lisa Price.
 She became a spokesman for the beauty line, and said, "To be a part of another African American woman's dream was just priceless to me."
 In 2015, the Smith couple were among the founding investors of an energy storage company.
+Pinkett-Smith produces films through jointly owned production companies with husband Will Smith under Overbrook Entertainment and Westbrook Inc. In 2019, Westbrook Entertainment was acquired by Mark Gillespie's Three Six Zero, diversifying that talent management company.

 Philanthropy

 In 1997, Pinkett Smith was the emcee of the Million Woman March in Philadelphia.
 Together with Will, Pinkett Smith has created the Will and Jada Smith Family Foundation in Baltimore, Maryland, a charity that focuses on youth in urban inner cities and family support.
 Her aunt, Karen Banfield Evans, is the foundation's executive director.
 The charity was awarded the David Angell Humanitarian Award by The American Screenwriters Association (ASA) in 2006.
 The Will and Jada Smith Family Foundation has provided grants to non-profit organizations such as YouthBuild, and Pinkett Smith has made personal donations to organizations such as Capital K-9s.